Towards a Non-Binary View of IPv6 Adoption: Server-side Adoption of IPv6

 Given that two-thirds of IPv6-enabled websites are only IPv6-partial raises the question: \emph{Which resources are preventing IPv6-full?} Resources lacking IPv6 support are ``low-hanging fruit'' to transition more websites to IPv6-full.

 To understand how much change is needed to improve IPv6-partial websites, \autoref{fig:serverside-ipv6-partial-cdf} shows the number (red line and axis) and fraction (blue line and axis) of IPv4-only resources seen in IPv6-partial sites.
-We see that almost all IPv6-partial sites depend on multiple IPv4-only resources (75\% of sites need three or more), even though the majority of of resources are usually available on IPv6 (from the blue curve, 75\% of IPv6-partial sites have more than half the resources available via IPv6).
+We see that almost all IPv6-partial sites depend on multiple IPv4-only resources (75\% of sites need three or more), even though the majority of resources are usually available on IPv6 (from the blue curve, 75\% of IPv6-partial sites have more than half the resources available via IPv6).
 Although most resources are IPv6-ready, the fact that most IPv6-partial sites depend on multiple IPv4-only domains means that widespread improvements are needed to achieve full adoption.

-To distinguish between same-origin and cross-origin dependencies, we classify IPv4-only resources as either \emph{first-party} or \emph{third-party} by comparing their domain (specifically, their eTLD+1) to that of the crawled site; a mismatch indicates a third-party domain.
-Surprisingly, 557 out of 24,624 IPv6-partial websites (2.3\%) are IPv6-partial because of IPv4-only first-party domains---presumably something the website can correct if they choose to do so, since they already operate IPv6-enabled servers.
+To distinguish same-origin from cross-origin dependencies, we classify IPv4-only resources as either \emph{first-party} or \emph{third-party} by comparing their eTLD+1 domains to that of the crawled site; a mismatch indicates a third-party domain.
+Surprisingly, 565 out of 24,384 IPv6-partial websites (2.3\%) are IPv6-partial because of IPv4-only first-party domains---presumably something the website can correct if they choose to do so, since they already operate IPv6-enabled servers.
 For example, IPv6-full \url{www.national-geographic.org} uses images from IPv4-only \url{assets.national-geographic.org}.
 While rare, these cases should be easy to correct.

 We assess the impact of IPv4-only domains using \emph{span} and \emph{median contribution} from prior work~\cite{bajpai_longitudinal_2019}.
-Span of an IPv4-only domain counts how many IPv6-partial websites depend on it, and median contribution of is median of the fraction of IPv4-only resources it supplies to all websites that depend on it.
+Span of an IPv4-only domain counts how many IPv6-partial websites depend on it, and median contribution is the median of the fraction of IPv4-only resources it supplies to all websites that depend on it.
 Larger values for either shows a more influential resource holding back more IPv6-partial websites than other resources.